TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 42 `divMod` 10 = (4, 2)
 4 `divMod` 10 = (0, 4)
 ```
-It is clear that we terminate when the quotient reaces $0$ and then just take the remainders.
+It is clear that we terminate when the quotient reaches $0$ and then just take the remainders.
 Does this sound like `unfoldr`?
 ```
 num2lis :: Int -> Int -> [Int]
 num2lis k = reverse . unfoldr gen where